InsightDataScience/docker-workshop/chapter2/README.md

     docker run -d -p 8888:8888 -v notebooks:/jupyter_notebooks --name jupyter jupyter

 We are now running it in detached mode, so we do not lose control over the terminal.
-However, we also do not see the prompt that gives us the address and the auhtorization token of server.
-We can access it via
+However, we also do not see the prompt that gives us the address and the auhtorization token of the jupyter server.
+We can get it via

     docker logs jupyter

 which accesses the logs of the jupyter container.
-We can now access the notebook server again and verify that our notebook still exists.
+We can now log into the notebook server again and verify that our notebook still exists.

-We can now stop the container using
+Let us stop the container using

     docker stop jupyter